piclas-framework/piclas/doc/userguide/030_features_models.md

     PICLAS_TIMEDISCMETHOD = FP-Flow

 A parameter file and species initialization file is required, analogous to the DSMC setup.
+It is recommended to utilize a previous DSMC parameter file to ensure a complete simulation setup.
 To enable the simulation with the FP methods, select the Fokker-Planck method, cubic (`=1`) and ES (`=2`):

     Particles-FP-CollModel = 2